affinity home buying guide logo

 How Much do Modular Homes Cost?

-Affinity Building Systems works with local independent builders who are approved to build our modular homes in a specific region.
-The Affinity Builder works through preliminary budgets with you and discusses the home buying process.
-With Affinity Building Systems, you get the home you want!
+Affinity works with local independent builders who have been approved to build our modular homes in a specific region.
+If you need a builder for your area, your Affinity sales person will provide a list of authorized builders.
+The Affinity Builder will work through preliminary budgets with you and discuss the process.
+With Affinity, you get the home you want!
+We don’t just build houses; we build YOUR home.

 Step 2